 As you can see, I’ve compiled some of my favorite photos to recap my first year of Palm Springs living.
 David has become an avid gardener, collecting plenty of succulents, cacti, and more — many of which are from Moorten Botanical Garden located just five minutes from us.
 This garden has a very picturesque walkway filled with an endless variety of plants.

 We’ve also explored new hiking trails with the dogs, became familiar with popular shopping areas, and got an annual pass to The Living Desert where we take our weekly walks while enjoying nature and making new animal friends.

 When we first relocated, iconic Desert X exhibits were all over.
 This mirrored house was one of our favorites, and we were blessed with a beautiful sunset the night David captured this!

 It’s still surreal living just 15 minutes away from my favorite hotel ever, Korakia Pensione in downtown Palm Springs.
 I love that this one is so different from other hotels in that it’s a boutique one — but in every photogenic way ever.
 It’s literally a blogger’s dream.
 Unfortunately, the staff here can be sticklers about picture taking depending on your luck, so any shots taken here most likely has to be on a cell phone.

 The Coachella Valley is home to a plethora of gorgeous hotels, and it’s always fun walking through them.
 We have not done a staycation yet but I’ve definitely accumulated a list of hotels I’d love to stay at soon!
-Would you like me to make a post sharing my favorite local hotels?
+Check out some of my favorite local hotels!